filakhtov/gentoo-use-docs/x11-libs/cairo.md

 - Provide support for the tee surface backend that multiplexes all operations performed on it to the one or more underlying surfaces, mainly used by Mozilla applications.

 It is safe to disable this flag.

-### xcb
-Pass the `--enable-xcb` and the `--enable-xcb-shm` options to the configure script.
-Enable support for the XCB surface to allow rendering cairo graphics to X Window System windows and pixmaps using the XCB library.
-Also supports XCB SHM (Shared Memory Extension) API.

-This flag can be safely disabled.